r-lib/devtools/cran-comments.md

   These are needed because devtools simulates package loading, and hence needs to attach environments to the search path.

+(I also get an error on winbuilder R-release, but that looks like a problem with the stringi installation on that machine.)

 ## Downstream dependencies
 I have also run R CMD check on all 34 downstream dependencies of devtools (https://github.com/hadley/devtools/blob/master/revdep/summary.md):